awsdocs/aws-config-developer-guide/doc_source/gs-cli-prereq.md

 ### Using the AWS CLI<a name="creating-iamrole-cli"></a>

-You can also use the AWS Command Line Interface \(AWS CLI\) to create an an Amazon SNS topic\.
+You can also use the AWS Command Line Interface \(AWS CLI\) to create an IAM role\.
 For more information, see [create\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/create-role.html) in the *AWS CLI Command Reference*\.
 You can then attach a policy to the role with the [attach\-role\-policy](https://docs.aws.amazon.com/cli/latest/reference/iam/attach-role-policy.html) command\.

 For information about the AWS CLI, see [What is the AWS Command Line Interface?](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) in the *AWS Command Line Interface User Guide*\.